r57zone/RSS-checker/README.md

 Notification of a new event published in RSS.
 For example, can set up a notification for the release of a new series of the tv show and download torrent.

 ## Setup
-1. [Download notification app](https://github.com/r57zone/notifications) and extract him to folder "C:\Program Files\Notification".<br>
+1. [Download notification app](https://github.com/r57zone/notifications) and extract him to folder "C:\Program Files\Notification" and run.<br>
 2. In the file "Setup.ini", located in the folder downloaded "RSS checker".
 You can change the interval for checking RSS feeds, the default is every 20 minutes.<br>
 3. (Not necessary) [Download notification center](https://github.com/r57zone/Notification-center), for not to skip the notification when you leave the computer, unpack it somewhere and add to the startup ("Start" -> "All Programs" -> "Startup").<br>
 4. Add the necessary titles and RSS feeds to the file "rss.xml", for example, it already has two RSS feeds and several serials for verification.<br>